-If interested, please send your CV/resume and a list of available meeting times to Diana Chin and Stephen Heck (firstname.lastname@example.org, email@example.com).
+If interested, please send your CV/resume and a list of available meeting times to Dylan Cottrell and Stephen Heck (email@example.com, firstname.lastname@example.org).
 Please note that it is unlikely that you will work exclusively on one project, though you might work primarily on one or two.
 We think that exploring a variety of research questions and methods is essential to your scientific development!

 Summer Research Topics:

 Steve Heck: predator-prey interactions among fish, crabs, and bivalves

 Steve will be researching how black sea bass influence trophic cascades that govern the survival of bivalves such as blue mussels and bay scallops.
 Experiments will be conducted primarily in the field in Shinnecock Bay, NY.